 Swiss Meringue

-- In the bowl of a stand mixer (make sure your bowl is heat safe - stainless steel is best), whisk the sugar and cream of tartar into the egg whites then set the bowl over your double boiler.
+- In the bowl of a stand mixer, whisk the sugar and cream of tartar into the egg whites then set the bowl over a saucepan filled with about two inches of simmering water over medium heat.
 Do not let the bottom of the egg whites bowl touch the water.

 - Whisk the whites and sugar constantly until sugar is dissolved and mixture has thinned out (about 3-4 minutes).
 If using an instant thermometer, it should read about 160°F.

-- Frost cooled cupcakes.
-I used a Wilton 1M tip for these photos.
-After frosting, use a culinary blow torch to lightly toast the meringue.
+- Then use a culinary blowtorch to lightly toast the meringue.

 Notes